La Chaux-de-Fonds: Religion

 According to the 2000 census, 11,320 or 30.6% of the city's inhabitants were Roman Catholic, while 10,258 or 27.7% belonged to the Swiss Reformed Church.
-Of the rest of the population, there were 205 members of an Orthodox church (or about 0.55% of the population), there were 300 individuals (or about 0.81% of the population) who belonged to the Christian Catholic Church, and there were 2,365 individuals (or about 6.39% of the population) who belonged to another Christian church.
+Of the rest of the population, there were 205 members of an Orthodox church (or about 0.55% of the population), 300 individuals (or about 0.81% of the population) who belonged to the Christian Catholic Church, and 2,365 individuals (or about 6.39% of the population) who belonged to another Christian church.
 There were 129 individuals (or about 0.35% of the population) who were Jewish, and 1,369 (or about 3.70% of the population) who were Muslims.
 There were 90 individuals who were Buddhist, 83 individuals who were Hindu and 45 individuals who belonged to another church.
 10,059 (or about 27.17% of the population) belonged to no church, were agnostic or atheist, and 1,960 individuals (or about 5.30% of the population) did not answer the question.

 Education

 In La Chaux-de-Fonds about 12,347 or (33.4%) of the population have completed non-mandatory upper secondary education, and 3,943 or (10.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 3,943 who completed tertiary schooling, 51.7% were Swiss men, 28.5% were Swiss women, 12.0% were non-Swiss men and 7.7% were non-Swiss women.

 In the canton of Neuchâtel most municipalities provide two years of non-mandatory kindergarten, followed by five years of mandatory primary education.
 The next four years of mandatory secondary education are provided at thirteen larger secondary schools, which many students travel out of their home municipality to attend.
 The primary school in La Chaux-de-Fonds is combined with Les Planchettes.
 During the 2010–11 school year, there were 38 kindergarten classes with a total of 728 students in La Chaux-de-Fonds.
 In the same year, there were 113 primary classes with a total of 2,042 students.

 As of 2000, there were 754 students in La Chaux-de-Fonds who came from another municipality, while 644 residents attended schools outside the municipality.

-La Chaux-de-Fonds is home to 2 libraries.
-These libraries include; the Bibliothèque de la Ville and the Haute école Arc – Arts appliqués.
+La Chaux-de-Fonds is home to two libraries, the Bibliothèque de la Ville and the Haute école Arc – Arts appliqués.
 There was a combined total (As of 2008) of 670,267 books or other media in the libraries, and in the same year, a total of 342,720 items were loaned out.